cheoljun95/deprecated.cheoljun95.github.io/_pages/about.md

 ---

 # About me
 <p style='text-align: justify;'>Hi, I am a full-time research assistant at Computational Clinical Science Lab., Seoul National University (SNU).
 I am also a visiting research intern at Center for Neuroscience, Brain Science Institute, Korea Institute of Science and Technology (KIST).
 I graduated from the department of Computer Science and Engineering at SNU.
-My interest lies on a broad prespective of intelligence: natural intelligence, human mind and artificial intelligence. </p>
+My interest lies on artificial intelligence, cognitive neuroscience, and computational neuroscience.
+My goald is to reveal how human mind emerge from our brains and to investigate how we can artificailly build human mind. </p>

 <br> <br>